-Due to the current situation the U.S. Embassy Asuncion is providing limited notarial services.
+The U.S. Embassy Asuncion is providing routine notarial services.
 These services are offered by appointment only.
 To make an appointment for a notarial service please use our online scheduling system.

 If you arrive at the consulate without an appointment, you will be asked to return after securing an appointment.

 Consular Officers provide a service similar to the functions of a notary public in the United States.
 Notarial services are available to all U.S. citizens and foreign nationals with documents for use in the United States.

 If you have multiple documents to be notarized, you only require one appointment for that day.
 There is no fee to make an appointment, but you will need to pay a $50 USD fee for each notary signature by the consular officer.

 On the day of your appointment, you must:

 - Bring the complete, unsigned documents to be notarized.
 Even if there are pages that do not require signature or seals, you must present the entire packet.